 When I wrote last week that Radiohead had a new album coming out, I was excited and couldn’t wait to hear and review it.
-Though since it’s release I have been putting off writing this as I can’t get excited enough to do so.
+Though since it’s release I have been putting off writing this as I can’t get excited enough to write.

 Opening track ‘Bloom’ is just beeps and clicks for the first 50 seconds, and then a light bass line kicks in, shortly followed by Thom Yorke’s heavily echoed vocal.
 The song lasts for five minutes and is nothing more than an undulating soundscape with drawn out vocal which loosely resembles verse.

 Second track ‘Morning Mr. Magpie’ starts with an upbeat guitar pick which immediately makes you think, “Ah!
 A song…”

 Thom’s vocal even seems to be in normal verse mode.
 Fantastic.
 The song is reminiscent of something from Kid A, but not an amazing track like ‘Everything In It’s Right Place’ or ‘Morning Bell’, more something simply average like ‘Optimistic’.
 ‘Little By Little’ is up next and it’s a neat, simple song with a standard structure, and to keep everything ticking along at the mediocre; what appears to be the same high-hat sound as the first two songs.
 Perhaps it’s have a connected thread through the music, maybe it’s simply because they have run out of ideas.